-As described in Attachment O, the Expander must provide at a minimum:
+As described in AttachmentO of this Manual, the Expander must provide at a minimum:

 - a.
 A detailed description of the Expansion. - b.
 The physical location(s) and point(s) of interconnection of the Expansion with the New York State Transmission System. - The locations and points of interconnection by station name and voltage (kV) levels such as provided by a modified one-line of the station breaker diagrams. - Any such diagrams must clearly identify new, modified, and/or removed equipment.